vatpac-technology/sops/docs/enroute/brisbane/ISA.md

 ### Reclassifications
 === "SG CTR"
 	When **SG TCU** is offline, SG MIL CTR and associated restricted airspace reverts to Class G, and is administered by ARA.

+	!!! tip
+        Consider publishing a pre-formatted **ATIS Zulu** for the aerodrome, to inform pilots about the airspace reclassification.

 ## Departure and Arrival Procedures